 - STEAM and nature backpacks and activity kits.
 Many libraries regularly host science, “maker space”, and art & craft events at the library.
 A few also offer take-home kits or lists on a variety of topics, usually for use under supervision of a parent, caregiver, home-schooler, or educator.

-- Meeting rooms, study rooms, event space, and video conference rooms.
+- Meeting rooms, study rooms, and event space, including video conference rooms.
 Reservations are usually required and there may be restrictions on the types of events that may use the rooms (usually free admission and open to the public).

 - Technology Hardware.
 While the trend is definitely towards digital media, a few libraries may have some hardware for loan, such as tablets for school children, laptops (usually a Chromebook), e-readers (usually Kindle paperwhite), and digital cameras or video cameras (usually a GoPro).